 Dogs are creatures of habit and prefer stability.
-Bringing your dog’s favorite things, like its toys, treats, food and water bowls, crate, and bed, will give it a sense of familiarity in its new home, which can help make it feel more comfortable.
+Bringing your dog’s favorite things, like its toys, CBD Calming chews for dogs, food and water bowls, crate, and bed, will give it a sense of familiarity in its new home, which can help make it feel more comfortable.
 This should ease moving anxiety in dogs and help them stay calm.

 If your dog loves other quirky things, such as raw and uncooked green beans, add them to your pet’s essentials bag.